itsadityajaitly/Lab-5-MLPR/README.md

 4. Template Classification
-First, I loaded a template image of Sir Shashi Tharoor, I extracted Hue and Saturation features for the same and predicted where his data will place with respec to the set clusters using kmeans.predict().
+First, I loaded a template image of Sir Shashi Tharoor, I extracted Hue and Saturation features for the same and predicted where his data will place with respect to the set clusters using kmeans.predict().
 I then visualised the template placement in the made feature space as seen below:

 <img width="2020" height="1096" alt="image" src="https://github.com/user-attachments/assets/52ffed62-7fd6-44d6-a95d-42ae99473bbf" />